33.2 OIL SOURCES

 33.48 INITIAL WESTERN ALLIED OIL RESERVE: Until the start of the first Allied player turn following the fall of France, Western Allied oil consumption is not tracked and the Western Allied oil reserve is deemed to contain six oil counters.

-33.49 CHINA EXEMPT FROM OIL EFFECTS: China and Chinese units in China, including the Flying Tigers, are not subject to oil effects.
+33.49 CHINA EXEMPT FROM OIL EFFECTS: China and Chinese units, including the Flying Tigers, whether lent or not, are not subject to oil effects.

 33.5 OIL CONSUMPTION: